40 Watt Club

 The Wild Rumpus Parade and Spectacle

 Halloween is a major event in Athens, and you’ll be the odd one out if you don’t dress up.
-Follow the boisterous parade to the after party featuring live music.
-Check the website for exact location and lineup, as it changes each year.
+Follow the boisterous parade to the after-party featuring live music.
+Check the website for the exact location and lineup, as they change each year.

 Athens Twilight Criterium

-All you’ll see is a blur of lycra followed by a gush wind as the world’s best cyclists speed through downtown Athens in this exhilarating race.
+All you’ll see is a blur of Lycra followed by a gust of wind as the world’s best cyclists speed through downtown Athens in this exhilarating race.
 Yes, this is a sporting event, but nothing happens in Athens without music.
 Regardless, Twilight feels like a rock festival, with beer tents scattered around downtown and cheering throngs packed around every corner of downtown.

 Murmur railroad trestle in Athens, Georgia